openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/errorcodes/cj-errorcode-nfc.md

 **Possible Causes**

-1. The application's foreground page directly called the off() interface without first calling the on() interface.
+1. The application's foreground page directly called the off() interface without first calling on().

-**Resolution Steps**
+**Handling Steps**

-1. The application's foreground page should first execute the on() interface and then call the off() interface upon page exit.
+1. The application's foreground page should first execute the on() interface, then call off() when exiting the page.

 ## 3100204